AndraeLadores/Analysis-of-Apple-mobility-data-during-COVID-19/README.md

 Uses dplyr to work with the data and also ggplot2 to visualize the dataset.

 ### Change Log
+* 2021-03-27: Parameterize Rmd and add bash script to drive knitting
 * 2021-03-14: Created an Rmarkdown file that can fully "knit" all the code plus some new ggplot2 codes into a well-organized html file
 * 2021-02-26: Added for loops to both state subset script and tally script, so the state subset code can subset multiple states and the tally code can use dplyr to tally and organize the states in terms of transportation types.
 * 2021-02-26: Separated dplyr script into a function that the main script calls to